Shell Features

 Newer versions of Bash provide these handy shortcuts:

-• &> redirect both stdout and stderr (overwrites an existing file)
+• &> redirect both stdout and stderr (overwrite if file already exists)

 • |& pipe both stdout and stderr as input to another command